alttch/eva3/doc/uc/uc_api.rst

 * **save=1** save item configuration on the disk immediately after creation

-Returns result="OK if the item is cloned, or result="ERROR", if the error occurred.
+Returns result="OK" if the item is cloned, or result="ERROR", if the error occurred.

 Errors: